dyka3773/obsidian-notes/Tech notes/General Frameworks/Kafka/Kafka.md

 The producers and consumers are the clients of the Kafka application.
 The brokers are the servers that form the Kafka cluster.
 The Producers and Consumers can be written in any language that supports the Kafka [[API]] ([[Java]], [[Python]], Go, etc.) or can use the [[REST|REST API]] that Kafka provides.
-The Kafka cluster can be deployed on-premise or on the cloud (It usually is a [[docker]] container).
+The Kafka cluster can be deployed on-premise or on the cloud (It usually is a [[Docker]] container).
 It also supports other 3rd party tools like [[Schema Registry]], [[REST Proxy]], etc. that can be used to manage the Kafka cluster.
 (I'll talk about them later)

 ## Configuration features